 Version Select the version of WPA-Enterprise according to your needs.
 If you select WPA/WPA2-Enterprise, the EAP automatically decides whether to use WPA-Enterprise or WPA2-Enterprise during the authentication process.
 Encryption Select the Encryption type.
 Note that some encryption type is only available under certain circumstances.
-Auto: The default setting is Auto and the EAP will select TKIP or AES automatically based on the client device's request.
-TKIP: Temporal Key Integrity Protocol.
-TKIP is not supported in 802.11n mode, 802.11ac mode or 802.11n/ac mixed mode.
-If TKIP is applied in 802.11n, 802.11 ac or 802.11n/ac mixed mode, the clients may not be able to access the wireless network.
-If TKIP is applied in 11b/g/n mode (2.4GHz) or 11a/n mode(5GHz), the device may work at a low transmission rate.
+Auto: The default setting is Auto and the EAP will select the encryption method automatically based on the client device's request.
 AES: Advanced Encryption Standard.
-It is securer than TKIP.
+It is a secure encryption method.
 RADIUS Server IP Enter the IP address of the RADIUS Server.
 RADIUS Port Enter the port number of the RADIUS Server.
 RADIUS Password Enter the shared secret key of the RADIUS server.

 RADIUS Accounting Enable or disable RADIUS accounting feature.
 Accounting Server IP Enter the IP address of the accounting server.
 Accounting Server Port Enter the port number of the accounting server.
 Accounting Server Password Enter the shared secret key of the accounting server.
 Interim Update With this option enabled, you can specify the duration between accounting information updates.
 By default, the function is disabled.
 Enter the appropriate duration between updates for EAPs in Interim Update Interval .
 Interim Update Interval With Interim Update enabled, specify the appropriate duration between updates for EAPs.
 The default duration is 600 seconds.
-Group Key Update Specify an update period of the encryption key.
-The update period
+Group Key Update Period Specify an update period of the encryption key.
+The update period instructs how often the EAP should change the encryption key.
+0 means that the encryption key does not change at anytime.

-WPA-Personal (for certain models)
+WPA-Personal